xgirma/advanced-state-management-in-react-applications/chapters/ch.03/README.md

 > React `state` is stored in a component and passed down as `props` to its children.

-States are like private to the component they are created.
-We can show `state` to others but if we need to change it, everything needs to go back again.
+Always thing about the actual `state` as private.
+We can show `state` to others but if we need to change it, everything needs to go back to what state came from.

 > Data down.
 Events up.